 – Caffe San Marco Bookstore in Trieste

-Located on a quiet corner of Trieste in Via Cesare Battisti, Caffe San Marco is well known because of its connection to writer- James Joyce and poet- Umberto Saba.
+Located on a quiet corner of Trieste in Via Cesare Battisti, Caffe San Marco is well known because of its connection to the writer James Joyce and poet Umberto Saba.
 I was not aware of Caffe San Marco until I read about Trieste.
-I also had no knowledge of it being a book store either.
-So when I was visiting, I took it to be just another of the famous caffes of Trieste (and there are many)
+I did not know that it was in part a book store.
+Incorporated only in 2013, the book store was set in a huge hall with ornate wood work and chandeliers.

 It had a wide range of titles in Italian but a few in English.
 The manager of the store was a lady who seemed to be in mid 40s.
 She was kind to enlighten me why the books in English were fewer since the cost of translations was very high and according to her it was always best to encourage the readers to first read in their language and then in a foreign one.
 So the only English books that were there were the ones that were already translated.

 I was a little disappointed but I tried not to let this hamper my enthusiasm.
 I sat in their baroque black and white couch and ordered a coffee that Joyce drank when he frequented the place (I would like to call it the “Joyce Special”) I picked up a coffee table book on Roman history and browsed through it.